-From the Chicago Fed: Index points to a pickup in economic growth in February
+From the Chicago Fed: Index Points to a Pickup in Economic Growth in August

-Led by improvements in production-related indicators, the Chicago Fed National Activity Index (CFNAI) rose to +0.88 in February from +0.02 in January.
-All four broad categories of indicators that make up the index increased from January, and three of the four categories made positive contributions to the index in February.
-The index’s three-month moving average, CFNAI-MA3, increased to +0.37 in February from +0.16 in January.This graph shows the Chicago Fed National Activity Index (three month moving average) since 1967.
+Led by improvements in production-related indicators, the Chicago Fed National Activity Index (CFNAI) rose to +0.10 in August from –0.41 in July.
+All four broad categories of indicators that make up the index increased from July, but three of the four categories made negative contributions to the index in August.
+The index’s three-month moving average, CFNAI-MA3, edged up to –0.06 in August from –0.14 in July.This graph shows the Chicago Fed National Activity Index (three month moving average) since 1967.

 Click on graph for larger image.

-This suggests economic activity was above the historical trend in February (using the three-month average).
+This suggests economic activity was slightly below the historical trend in August (using the three-month average).

 According to the Chicago Fed: